Samiran2004/SOLID/README.md

 > **Definition**: Subtypes must be substitutable for their base types without altering the correctness of the program.

 This principle ensures that a subclass can stand in for its superclass without breaking the functionality.
 Violating LSP leads to fragile code and unexpected behavior when polymorphism is used.

+---

+## ✅ 4.
+Interface Segregation Principle (ISP)

+> **Definition**: Clients should not be forced to depend on interfaces they do not use.

+The ISP advocates splitting large, bloated interfaces into smaller, more specific ones so that implementing classes only need to concern themselves with the methods that are relevant to them.

+### Why it matters:

+- Prevents unnecessary method implementations.
+- Encourages the creation of focused and reusable interfaces.
+- Helps avoid "empty" or irrelevant method definitions in implementing classes.

+This principle leads to cleaner and more maintainable code, especially in large applications where different classes require different capabilities.